ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

   - implement a version with no resolved discs:

     + basic implementation done
-    + need to add SFR extraction
+    + need to add in calculation of SFR
-    + need to test (star formation seems very strong at the moment)
+    + need to test

   - add resolved galactic discs with inflow of gas

 * AGN accretion and feedback:

-  - BH growth from mergers: quasar luminosity?
+  - BH growth from mergers: add in calculation of quasar luminosity.
-  - Radio mode accretion + feedback (L-Galaxies model is feeble in this regard, but sort of works)

 * Galaxy merging:

-  - redistributing gas and stars
+  Basic version with instantaneous merging implemented

+  - need better merger graphs so
   - triggering starburst (does this need to be explicit, or can it arise naturally from contraction of disc?)

 Plotting developments